 Yes, CUET is “based on NCERT,” but in 2024 and 2025, papers included questions that required deeper understanding, contextual interpretation, and cross-chapter links.

-How to Tackle the Difficulty Level in the CUET Exam?
+How to Tackle the Difficulty Level in the CUET 2026 Exam?

 The answer to the question, has CUET become more challenging over time? is YES.
-The analysis suggests that while some subjects in CUET 2025 have shown increased difficulty compared to 2024, it indicates that relying solely on NCERTs for preparation is insufficient.
+The analysis suggests that while some subjects in CUET 2025 have shown increased difficulty compared to 2024, it indicates that relying solely on NCERTs for CUET 2026 preparation is insufficient.
 Here's what you can do to perform better in the exam:

 Go beyond memorizing NCERT lines.
 Understand the "why" behind every topic, especially for tricky subjects like Economics, History, and Science.